cds-snc/data-lake/docs/data/pipelines/platform/gc-notify/export.md

 ### Extract, Transform and Load (ETL) Jobs

 Each day, the `Platform / GC Notify` Glue ETL job runs and updates existing data as well as adding new data.
-The resulting dataset is saved in the Data Lake's Transformed `cds-data-lake-transformed-production` S3 bucket:
+The resulting dataset is saved in the Data Lake's Transformed `cds-data-lake-transformed-production` S3 bucket.

+Note that for all data except for the `notification_history` table, it is a full data overwrite each day.
+For `notification_history` data, an incremental load is performed that loads only the most recent month's partition of data.

 ```
 cds-data-lake-transformed-production/platform/gc-notify/jobs/year=YYYY/month=YYYY-MM/*.parquet